General Framework and Error Estimates for ROM-accelerated Fixed Point Iterations: Preliminaries

 with a symmetric positive definite matrix $A(\mu)$ of dimension $N$.

-The solution $u_h$ is assumed to be continuously-dependent on data $\mu$ \citep[requirements to satisfy this hypothesis can be found in][]{Hinze_Pinnau_Ulbrich_Ulbrich_2009}.
+The solution $u_h$ is assumed to be continuously dependent on data $\mu$ (requirements to satisfy this hypothesis can be found in~\cite{Hinze_Pinnau_Ulbrich_Ulbrich_2009}).
 Intuitively, this means that solutions associated to parameters sufficiently close to each other will behave similarly.
 Leaning into this paradigm, a data-driven approach to approximate solutions based on precomputed snapshots (solutions at other values of $\mu$) can be considered.

-The goal of projection-based ROMs (PROMs) is to find a linear subspace $\mathcal{V}$ on which to project \Cref{eq:discreteprob} while minimizing some notion of projection error.
+The goal of projection-based ROMs (PROMs) is to find a linear subspace $\mathcal{V}$ on which to project~\eqref{eq:discreteprob} while minimizing some notion of projection error.
 This linear subspace should be spanned by a basis of size much smaller than the ambient space to reduce the cost as much as possible.
-A maximal size for the reduced basis $N_b$ is first chosen, i.e. $\mathrm{dim}\mathcal{V}\leq N_b$.
-A snapshot matrix $\Phi$ of size $N\times N_b$ is built.
-Every column is the solution $u_h^{(i)}$ to \Cref{eq:discreteprob} for some parameter value $\mu^{(i)}$ ($i=1,\dots,N_b$).
+A maximal size for the reduced basis $N_b$ is first chosen, i.e.\ $\mathrm{dim}\mathcal{V}\leq N_b$.
+A snapshot matrix $S$ of size $N\times N_b$ is built.
+Every column is the solution $u_h^{(i)}$ to~\eqref{eq:discreteprob} for some parameter value $\mu^{(i)}$ ($i=1,\dots,N_b$).
 Ideally, the subspace $\mathcal{V}$ should be taken as the one that minimizes the high-dimensional embedding error of the projected snapshots,

 where $\Pi_\mathcal{V}:\Real^N \to \mathcal{V}$ is the low-dimensional projection and $\mathcal{E}_\mathcal{V}:\mathcal{V} \to \Real^{N}$ is the high-dimensional embedding.